 #4 Accessible tools

-Obviously, we’re dealing with various degrees of improvements, but we’re still a long way from living unhindered, easy to handle (both physically and mentally) immersive experiences.
+Obviously, we’re dealing with various degrees of improvement, but we’re still a long way from living unhindered, easy to handle (both physically and mentally) immersive experiences.
 The benefits that we find in one immersive technology are lacking in the other and vice versa.
 This explains why the experts are advancing the idea that immersive tech needs about 5 to 10 years to reach maturity.

 Extended high-quality content